Accurate global machine learning force fields for molecules with hundreds of atoms: Large-scale sGDML algorithm

 \section{Large-scale sGDML algorithm}

 A data efficient reconstruction of FFs with strong generalization properties requires models that implement the appropriate prior knowledge to compensate for finite reference dataset sizes.
 Quantum chemical interactions are highly complex and can thus not be fully specified even by massive datasets.
 We therefore exploit that many complex interactions can be summarized in terms of simple constraints derived from conservation laws that are far more effective.
-Gaussian processes (GPs) provide a particular elegant way of incorporating such constraints, since GPs are closed with respect to linear transformations such as integral operators or partial differential equations.
+GPs provide a particularly elegant way of incorporating such constraints, since they are closed with respect to linear transformations such as integral operators or partial differential equations.
 A combination of linear constraints can be written as a new instance of a GP.
-This principle is used by the symmetric gradient domain machine learning (sGDML) approach to construct models that implement all important invariance properties of molecular force fields~\cite{chmiela2017}.
-One of its key characteristics is that it uses a kernel $\mathbf{k}\left(\mathbf{x},\mathbf{x}^{\prime}\right) = \nabla_{\mathbf{x}}k_{E}\left(\mathbf{x},\mathbf{x}^{\prime}\right)\nabla_{\mathbf{x}^{\prime}}^{\top}$ that models the force field $\mathbf{f}_{\mathbf{F}}$ as a transformation of an unknown potential energy surface $f_{E}$ such that
+This principle is used by the symmetric gradient domain machine learning (sGDML) approach to construct models that implement all important invariance properties of MLFFs~\cite{chmiela2017}.
+One of its key characteristics is the use of a kernel $\mathbf{k}\left(\mathbf{x},\mathbf{x}^{\prime}\right) = \nabla_{\mathbf{x}}k_{E}\left(\mathbf{x},\mathbf{x}^{\prime}\right)\nabla_{\mathbf{x}^{\prime}}^{\top}$ that models the force field $\mathbf{f}_{\mathbf{F}}$ as a transformation of an unknown potential energy surface $f_{E}$ such that

 Here, $\mu_{E}: \mathbb{R}^{d} \rightarrow \mathbb{R}$ and $k_{E}: \mathbb{R}^{d} \times \mathbb{R}^{d} \rightarrow \mathbb{R}$ are the respective prior mean and prior covariance functions that define the latent energy-based GP.
 The training on force examples is motivated by the fact that they are available analytically from electronic structure calculations via the Hellmann–Feynman theorem, with only moderate computational overhead atop energy measurements.
 Force samples constitute a more efficient way to generate reference data, which sGDML is able to take advantage of~\cite{chmiela2019accurate}.
+Despite their non-parametric nature, sGDML FFs generally use around one order of magnitude fewer parameters than deep neural network architectures with comparable accuracy, making them computationally less expensive to evaluate (see Appendix~\ref{s:parametric_complexity}).